-Students with a good lower second class in one of the above disciplines might be considered on a case-by-case basis.
+Students with a good lower second-class undergraduate degree in one of the above disciplines might be considered on a case-by-case basis.

 All students must also meet the English language requirement for the programme as specified.